StackVista/stackstate-docs/use/concepts/components.md

 ## Run state

-Some components in StackState will report a **Run state**, for example, StackState will report a run state for components on AWS EC2 instances.
+Some components in StackState will report a **Run state**, for example, AWS EC2 instances.
 This is different to the [health state](/use/health-state/about-health-state.md) and indicates the component’s operational state.
 The run state can be `DEPLOYING`, `DEPLOYED`, `STARTING`, `STARTED`, `STOPPING`, `STOPPED` or `UNKNOWN`.
 It is not used in the calculation of a component's health state.

 For every change in run state, a `Run state changed` event is generated.
 These events are visible in the [Events Perspective](/use/stackstate-ui/perspectives/events_perspective.md) and can help to correlate changes in the deployment state of components with problems in an environment.